 Almost a year ago I had a massive realization that forgiveness does not exist.
 This understanding came from nowhere.
 It was not something I read about or was taught, instead it was a sudden deep knowing, a Truth.
 Love is at the heart of this understanding.
-We are all doing the best we can, at all times.
+When we are living in a space of pure and unconditional love, there is never anything to forgive.
+The moment we realize that we are all doing the best we can at all times, forgiveness becomes unnecessary.
 When we grasp that we all are an unbreakable diamond of love at our core: There is nothing anyone can do to hurt or harm the core of me (the same for you).
-When we are living in a space of pure and unconditional love, there is never anything to forgive.

 Forgiveness is a human construct: it is not needed and does not exist.
 There is nothing anyone can do that requires forgiveness from me or anyone else.